Why It's Important to Document Your Life | Photo Essay

 Castangola – March 19, 2023

 And now we’ve arrived at the heart of our visit to Italy.
 Castagnola is a very, very small town in the mountains of Italy.
-It’s also the town that my great-great-grandparents families settled over 100 years ago.
-My cousin Jake, the one who organized this entire trip, centered our European excursion around seeing Castagnola together, because everyone in this current generation of our family is alive.
-Everyone from Joe Blum (my papa, the oldest member of the family) down to Francis Blum, the 11-month old youngest great-grandchild, is alive and well.
-And to see our ancestral home, together… well, it’s hard to put into words just how much that meant to us.
+It’s also the town where my great-great-grandparent's families settled over 100 years ago.
+My cousin Jake, the one who organized this entire trip, centered our European excursion around seeing Castagnola together because everyone in this current generation of our family is alive.
+Everyone from Joe Blum (my papa, the family's oldest member) down to Francis Blum, the 11-month-old youngest great-grandchild, is alive and well.
+And to see our ancestral home together… well, it’s hard to say just how much that meant to us.

 An image without an alt, whoops